What is the Protect App-Based Drivers & Services Act?

 The Protect App-Based Drivers & Services Act is a statewide ballot measure aimed for the November 2020 California ballot.
 The ballot measure would:

-- Protect the right of app-based rideshare and delivery drivers to choose flexible work as independent contractors and maintain control over their own hours and when, where, how long they work, and the ability to work with multiple companies
+- Protect the right of app-based rideshare and delivery drivers to choose flexible work as independent contractors and maintain control over their own hours and when, where, how long they work, and the ability to work with multiple platforms

 - Improve the quality of on-demand work by establishing historic new earnings and benefit guarantees